 How to remove tartar from the back of teeth

 It’s a little bit more tricky to remove tartar buildup from the back of teeth at home, because you can’t see this area while cleaning your teeth.
 The oral care kit mentioned above comes with a mirror, so you can determine where the worst buildup is located, and see if you are making progress.
-There are also electronic tartar removers on the market for home use, which make this task easier, but they don’t come with a mirror.
+These tools are made of softer metal than the tools your dentist uses to prevent damage to your tooth enamel.

 How to floss